 6.2 The blade shall be tested by shaving a piece of chamois leather with moderate pressure at least five times.
 They shall cut easily and cleanly along the entire length of the cutting edge.
 On completion of the test, the blade shall show no sign of damage, when examined in accordance with

-6.3 The blades shall be hardened and tempered to 700-800 HV.
+6.3 The blades shall be hardened and tempered to 700 HV to 800 HV.

 6.4 The instrument shall show no sign of corrosion when put to boiling and autoclaving test in accordance with IS 7531.